Farizerz/hyprland-dots/README.md

 ## Requirements

-Freshly installed Arch Linux.
+Arch Linux with wget installed & connected to the internet.

 ## Installation

-1. You can either clone the repo, or download and copy the contents into the root folder (`~/` or `/home/<yourusername>`).
+1. On the terminal, run `wget -qO- https://farizerz.github.io/hyprland-dots/getfiles.sh | bash`
-2. On the terminal, run `bash ~/install.sh`
+2. During installation process, input your password when prompted.
-3. Restart hyprland session or reboot your PC.
+3. Your PC will reboot & installation finished.

 ## Waybar Features